Loretta Young: 1940–1952: Career breakthrough

-During World War II, Young made Ladies Courageous (1944; re-issued as Fury in the Sky), the fictionalized story of the Women's Auxiliary Ferrying Squadron.
-It depicted a unit of female pilots who flew bomber planes from the factories to their final destinations.
+During World War II, Young made Ladies Courageous (1944; reissued as Fury in the Sky) for Universal Pictures.
+The film was the fictionalized story of the Women's Auxiliary Ferrying Squadron.
+The plot depicted a unit of female pilots who flew bomber planes from the factories to their final destinations.
 Young made as many as eight movies a year, and her films in the 1940s were among the best regarded and most memorable of her career.

-In 1946, Young made The Stranger, in which she plays a small-town American woman who unknowingly marries a Nazi fugitive (Orson Welles).
-Welles recalled that the film's producer ordered a close-up of Young during a pivotal scene, a choice that Welles, who directed, considered "fatal" to the scene's impact.
-Young took the director's side, even getting her agent on the phone to take Welles's side.
-"Imagine getting a star's agent in to ensure that she wouldn't get a closeup!"
-Welles later said.
+In 1946, Young made The Stranger, distributed by RKO Radio Pictures.
+She protrayeda small-town American woman who unknowingly marries a Nazi war criminal (Orson Welles) who later tries to kill her.
+Welles recalled that the film's producer ordered a close-up of Young during a pivotal scene, a choice that Welles, the director, considered "fatal" to the scene's impact.
+Young took Welles' side, even getting her agent on the phone to support them.
+"Imagine getting a star's agent in to ensure that she wouldn't get a closeup!", Welles later said.
 "She was wonderful."
-Critic Richard L. Coe of The Washington Post noted, "The languorous Miss Young has the toughest assignment, being called on to shift from the starry-eyed bride of the early reels to the woman who must know in her heart that her husband is one of the most hated of men."

-In 1947, Young won the Academy Award for Best Actress for her performance in The Farmer's Daughter, a political comedy that required her to learn a Swedish accent.
+Critic Richard L. Coe of The Washington Post noted in his movie review,"The languorous Miss Young has the toughest assignment, being called on to shift from the starry-eyed bride of the early reels to the woman who must know in her heart that her husband is one of the most hated of men."In 1947, Young won the Academy Award for Best Actress for her performance in The Farmer's Daughter, a political comedy from RKO that required her to learn a Swedish accent.
 Ruth Roberts, who had coached Ingrid Bergman on how to lose her Swedish accent, taught Young how to gain one.
-That same year, she co-starred with Cary Grant and David Niven in the romantic comedy The Bishop's Wife, a perennial Christmas favorite, which was remade in 1996 as The Preacher's Wife, starring Denzel Washington, Whitney Houston and Courtney B. Vance.
-In 1949, she received another Academy Award nomination for her role as Sister Margaret in the comedy drama Come to the Stable.
-In 1953, she appeared in her last theatrical film, It Happens Every Thursday, a Universal comedy about a New York couple who move to California to take over a struggling weekly newspaper; her co-star was John Forsythe.
+That same year, Young co-starred with Cary Grant and David Niven in the romantic comedy by RKO, The Bishop's Wife.
+In 1949, she received another Academy Award nomination for her role as Sister Margaret in the 20th Century Fox comedy drama Come to the Stable.

+Young reunited in 1950 with Gable for the romantic comedy Key to the City.
+The next year, Young starred in the MGM melodrama Cause for Alarm!
+(1951) and the 20th Century Fox comedy Half Angel (1951).
+These were followed by Columbia Pictures' film noir release, Paula (1952).
+Also in 1952, she starred in the romance drama Because of You from Universal Pictures.
+In 1953, Young acted in her final theatrical film, It Happens Every Thursday.
+It was a comedy from Universal about a New York couple who move to California to take over a struggling weekly newspaper; her co-star was John Forsythe.